Abiza1403/dnl_challenge/README.md

 ## Installation

 A Docker Compose file has been provided for the project.
-You can clone the project and check whether everything works by running
+The project can be cloned and run by using the below command,

 ```
 docker-compose up -d --build